Ernie Hudson (politician)

-Ernie Hudson is a Canadian politician, who was elected to the Legislative Assembly of Prince Edward Island in the 2019 Prince Edward Island general election.
+Ernie Hudson is a Canadian politician who was elected to the Legislative Assembly of Prince Edward Island in the 2019 Prince Edward Island general election.
 He represents the district of Alberton-Bloomfield as a member of the Progressive Conservative Party of Prince Edward Island.

 On May 9, 2019, Hudson was appointed to the Executive Council of Prince Edward Island as Minister of Social Development and Housing.

+He was re-elected in the 2023 general election.